max-van-leeuwen/SnapLensStudio-CodeSnippets/LSQuickScripts/README.md

 			function someFunction(arg1, arg2){} 					// a function to be called at a certain time

-			var c = new Callback()									// create instance c.add(someFunction)										// add a function to be called when running this.callback(...args) c.callback(a, b)										// call all functions (any arguments will be passed on) c.remove(someFunction)									// Remove a callback function (if it was added earlier) c.getCallbacks()										// get all callback functions
+			var c = new Callback()									// create instance c.add(someFunction, noAddedCallback)					// add a function to be called when running this.callback(...args), with optional noAddedCallback (default is false) c.remove(someFunction, noRemovedCallback)				// Remove a callback function (if it was added earlier), with optional noRemovedCallback (default is false) c.callback(a, b)										// call all functions (any arguments will be passed on) c.getCallbacks()										// get all callback functions
-			c.onCallbackAdded										// function called when a callback was added (assign to property) c.onCallbackRemoved										// function called when a callback was removed (assign to property)
+			c.onCallbackAdded										// function called when a callback was added (assign to property) c.onCallbackRemoved										// function called when a callback was removed (assign to property) c.enabled = true										// when false, callback() will not call anything